snabaj/kanban-board-application/README.md

 Below is a link to the deployed application on Render. https://kanban-board-application-rv08.onrender.com

-Below are screenshots to showcase the applications functionality.
+Below are preview images of the deployed application.
 ![LoginIn page](<client/src/assets/Screenshot 2025-02-04 at 10.48.01 AM.png>)
 ![Ticket page](<client/src/assets/Screenshot 2025-02-04 at 10.52.24 AM.png>)